-Using marshmallow in anything but between a graham cracker and a slab of milk chocolate in a s’more might seem a bit “new age,” but the truth is that marshmallow root —Althea Officinalis — is an herb native to Northern Africa, Europe and Western Asia long used in food and medicinal traditions that date back to ancient Egypt.
+Using marshmallow in anything but between a graham cracker and a slab of milk chocolate in a s’more might seem a bit “new age,” but the truth is that marshmallow root —Althea officinalis — is an herb native to Northern Africa, Europe and Western Asia long used in the food and medicinal traditions that date back to ancient Egypt.
 Lucky for us, its benefits go beyond overall health and into anti-aging properties that make it ideal for our skincare regime.

 The root of the marshmallow plant contains a thick, gummy substance called mucilage, plus a slew of other ingredients like polysaccharides and flavonoids, which have antibacterial and anti-inflammatory properties that support skin health.

 “Marshmallow root’s high amount of mucilage help coat the skin,” says Karyn Grossman, M.D., a dermatologist at Grossman Dermatology in Santa Monica, Calif.
 “It also has high amounts of ceramides, which help with hydration and repairing the skin barrier.
 In general, people with dry, sensitive skin could benefit from this ingredient, as it helps to hydrate and soothe the skin.”

 The mucilage itself is very high in protein and considered a demulcent, which means that it swells up when it comes into contact with water and relieves irritation by forming a protective film over a mucous membrane.
 Not only will it protect the skin from the rigors of shaving, thanks to the mucilage wash, it also makes it a great option to treat skin conditions rooted in inflammation, like eczema, reduce fine lines and wrinkles, and plump the skin.
 “When it comes to skincare, a nighttime moisturizer is a great choice,” she says.